dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

 Leak tracker is enabled for unit tests in Flutter packages.

-Leak tracker is off for:
+Current version of leak tracker is off for:

 1. Web platform
 2. Running applications